-Nestled between the Pacific Ocean and Mexico's Sierra Madre del Sur mountains, Acapulco became a popular tourist destination in the 1950s for Hollywood stars in search of warm breezes and sandy beaches.
-We capture that resort town vibe with these laid back-but-delicious steak tacos.
+Nestled between the Pacific Ocean and Mexico's Sierra Madre del Sur mountains, Acapulco became a popular destination in the 1950s for Hollywood stars in search of warm breezes and sandy beaches.
+We capture that resort town vibe with these laid-back-but-delicious steak tacos.
 Tender sirloin steak is the perfect cut for grilling, slicing, and layering inside warm tortillas.
-They're topped with fresh tomato salsa and crumbly cotija cheese for a fresh and flavor-packed taco.
-Pour a cold cerveza and feel yourself go into vacation mode.
+They're topped with fresh tomato salsa and queso fresco for a fresh and flavor-packed taco.
+Pour a cold cerveza, and feel yourself go into vacation mode.

 Core tomatoes and cut into ¼" dice.

 Peel and halve shallot.
 Cut into ¼" dice.